How to Measure DORA Metrics?

 Experimentation and Innovation

 Continuous improvement is fostered by a culture of experimentation.
-It's important to motivate your team to innovate and try out new approaches, such as adjusting deployment frequencies, optimizing lead times, or refining recovery processes.
-Each experiment contributes to the development of your DevOps practices and helps you evolve and improve over time.
+It’s important to motivate your team to innovate and try out new approaches, such as frequent deployments with feature flags, smaller releases, or canary-style rollout thinking to reduce risk while optimizing lead times and refining recovery processes.
+Each experiment contributes to the development of your DevOps practices and helps you evolve and improve over time, ultimately boosting tech team performance with DORA metrics as a framework for learning.

 Learning from Failures